By Evan Christensen · Owner, The Barn Door Hardware Store

 How double bypass works

-Double bypass uses two parallel tracks mounted one in front of the other above the opening.
-Each door panel runs on its own track and slides independently.
+Double bypass — sometimes called double-track or dual-track bypass — uses two parallel tracks mounted one in front of the other above the opening.
+The front track rides on brackets that hold it off the wall, ahead of the inner track; each door panel runs on its own track and slides independently.
 Because the tracks are separate, the doors can fully stack behind each other.
 Unlike single bypass, there's no permanent center overlap — though we recommend planning for about 2 in of overlap per side (3 in for bedrooms and bathrooms where more privacy coverage matters).
 Doors can technically sit flush, but a small overlap ensures better wall coverage at the edges when closed.

 For pass-through applications — where you push both doors to one side for access — double bypass is the stronger choice.
 The doors are narrower than single bypass doors covering the same opening width, and they fully stack behind each other with no overlap, giving more clear opening when pushed to the side.
-Each door does need to be operated independently — there's no telescoping link between them.
+Each door does need to be operated independently — there's no telescoping link between them by default, though telescoping is available as an add-on with Goldberg Brothers double bypass kits.

 Double bypass also supports soft close, which single bypass does not.
 For bedroom, bathroom, or noise-sensitive installations, soft close is worth adding.
 Browse our double bypass hardware collection.